natrontech/kubelab-workshops/linux-basics/00_linux_basics/02_editing_files/docs.md

 2. Open the `editme.txt` file using either nano or vim.
 3. Replace the line in the file with: "Successfully edited with [editor-name]." where [editor-name] is either `nano` or `vim` based on the editor you used.
 4. Save the file and exit the editor.
-5. Once you've completed the task, run the `check.sh` script to verify your work.